-• Call the practice administrator or call 770-219-8400.
+• Call the Patient Relations at 770-219-8400 or send us a message using the NGPG Patient Experience form.

 Tell Us How We Did

 You may receive a survey following your hospital stay.
 We encourage your honest feedback to help improve our quality of care.
 Surveys are administered by Press Ganey Associates, Inc. by mail, email or text.
 All responses are confidential.